LayerManager/layman/doc/models.md

   - one SLD or QGIS style per WMS layer
   - one thumbnail per WMS layer
   - one metadata record per WMS&WFS layer

+## Timeseries
+- Timeseries is [layer](#layer) created from set of raster data files (GeoJSON, ShapeFile, GeoTIFF, JPEG2000, PNG or JPEG).
+- Each file represents one time instant, more files may represent the same time instant.
+- Information about time representation is passed through [time_regex](rest.md#post-workspace-layers) parameter.

 ## Map
 - Also referred to as **map composition**